Billingegroup/cookiecutter/doc/source/conda_forge_guide.rst

 The ``meta.yaml`` file contains information about dependencies, the package version, the license, the documentation link, and the maintainer(s) of the package.
 In ``meta.yaml``, there are 3 important keywords under the ``requirements`` section: ``build``, ``host``, and ``run`` that are used to specify dependencies.

-- ``build`` are used for compiling but are not needed on the host where the package will be used.
+- ``build`` dependencies used for compiling but are not needed on the host where the package will be used.
 Examples include compilers, CMake, Make, pkg-config, etc.

-- ``host`` are required during the building of the package.
+- ``host`` dependencies are required during the building of the package.
 Examples include setuptools, pip, etc.

-- ``run`` are required during runtime.
+- ``run`` dependencies are required during runtime.
 Examples include matplotlib-base, numpy, etc.

 To avoid any confusion, there is a separate YAML section called ``build`` above the ``requirements`` section.
 This section is for setting up the entire operating system.